abertout/rioc/doc/gpu.rst

 Following with the main function, there are two type of objects that save information about the device's current state: ``cudaError_t`` and ``cudaDeviceProp``.
-The latter, in particular, allow us to knowd about the physical properties of the devices installed on the cluster (model, version, etc.).
+The latter, in particular, allow us to know about the physical properties of the devices installed on the cluster (model, version, etc.).

-Once this "reading arguments" stage is completed, there is a typical sequence of operations that are performed in a Cuda C program:
+Once the parsing arguments stage is completed, there is a typical sequence of operations that are performed in a Cuda C program:

 * Declare and allocate memory (on the host and the device (graphic card)).